Wove paper: History

+Introduction to the Americas

 America's introduction to wove paper came through the hands of Benjamin Franklin, who, during his tenure in England from 1757 to 1762, befriended John Baskerville, visiting his office in Birmingham on multiple occasions.
 Baskerville was revered for his continual improvements in typeface, press machinery, printing ink and wove paper in the mid-late 1750s.
 Franklin procured up to six copies of Baskerville's Virgil directly from the source, at which time paper historians believe Franklin was first acquainted with wove paper.

 When Franklin returned to the American colonies in 1762, he decided to utilize this new type of paper first in printing colonial currency in Philadelphia.
 Examples of Franklin's use of wove paper in currency appear as early as 1764.
 This particular note, dated June 18, 1764, printed by Benjamin Franklin and David Hall was issued to the Province of Pennsylvania.
 Franklin became a great supporter of this superior paper type, and is credited for introducing wove paper to France in 1777.

 The creation of wove paper in the American colonies originated through the paper mill of Thomas Willcox at his WIllcox Mill at Ivy Mills in Chester, Pennsylvania.
 Thomas Willcox and Benjamin Franklin maintained a collegial and personal relationship over decades of collaboration when Franklin ran the press of the Pennsylvania Gazette.
 Willcox supplied paper for the Gazette and was the exclusive provider of paper for the printing of colonial currency.